Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Experimental Setup

 \section{Experimental Setup}

 \textbf{Datasets.} We experiment with two setups.
 In the first \textit{synthetic} setup we use En-De.
 We sample $8$M En sentences from NewsCrawl.
 To simulate an \textsc{lmr} language, we gradually sample $0.05$M, $0.5$M and $1$M De sentences.
 We use the WMT dev/test sets \cite{bojar-etal-2016-findings}.
 The second, \textit{real-world setup} is En-Mk, En-Sq.
-We use $68$M En sentences from NewsCrawl, $2.4$M Mk and $4$M Sq, both from CommonCrawl and Wikipedia.
-We randomly select $3$K sentences from SETIMES\footnote{http://opus.nlpl.eu/SETIMES.php} as dev and $3$K as test set.
+We use $68$M En sentences from NewsCrawl.
+For Mk and Sq, we use $2.4$M Mk and $4$M Sq, obtained from OSCAR\footnote{\url{https://oscar-corpus.com/}} \cite{ortizsuarez:hal-02148693} and Wikipedia.
+We randomly select $3$K sentences from SETIMES\footnote{\url{http://opus.nlpl.eu/SETIMES.php}} as dev and $3$K as test set.
 We tokenize data with standard Moses \cite{koehn2006open} scripts.
 For the low-resource supervised case, we sample $10$K, $100$K, and $200$K parallel sentences from SETIMES for Mk and Sq.

+\textbf{Preprocessing}.
+We train a standard \textsc{xlm} model \cite{lample2019cross} as a baseline using $32$K BPE merge operations, learned on the concatenation of sentences sampled randomly from the corpora of each language pair with $\alpha = 0.5$.
+For \textsc{re-lm}, we learn $32$K BPEs on the \textsc{hmr} corpus and extract the initial vocabulary ($V_{\text{\textit{HMR}}}$).
+Then, we learn $32$K BPEs on the joint \textsc{lmr} and \textsc{hmr} corpus ($\text{BPE}_{joint}$).
+We extend the initial $\text{V}_{\text{\textit{HMR}}}$ vocabulary by the amount of \textsc{lmr} vocabulary items that are not already present in $\text{V}_{\text{\textit{HMR}}}$.
+To identify whether a smaller number of BPE merges would be useful for splitting the \textsc{lmr} language, we conduct experiments varying their number in the analysis.